wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/7-exercise.md

 first module of this learning path.
 In addition, you should review the DLP prerequisites that were outlined at the beginning of this module.

-1. Sign in to the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/?azure-portal=true) as an environment or tenant administrator.
+1. Sign in to the [Microsoft Power Platform Admin Center](https://admin.powerplatform.microsoft.com/?azure-portal=true) as an environment or tenant administrator.

 1. Select **Data policies** from the left navigation pane.